Valdorff/rp-thoughts/2024_02_strategy/readme.md

 For simplicity, I've made all ETH users have a single 4-ETH pool.
 Note that it really doesn't matter for this view: even if they have a mix of 4-ETH and lower bond pools, the _share_ of the revenue based on borrowed ETH will get split the same way.
 The users will, ofc, get better ROI as they're bonded ETH per borrowed ETH ratio decreases.

 ## Required support
+- Universal Variable Commision
-- UVC.
-The portion going to NOs and RPL stakers should be settable by vote. rETH's portion is simply 100% minus those two portions.
-This should apply across all possible minipools (noting there's some limitations around currently existing ones).
+  - The portion going to NOs and RPL stakers should be settable by vote. rETH's portion is simply 100% minus those two portions
+  - This should apply across all possible minipools (noting there's some limitations around currently existing ones)
-  - I don't believe these need to be changed often enough that we benefit significantly from automating it, at least not in the short term.
+  - I don't believe these need to be changed often enough that we benefit significantly from automating it, at least not in the short term
 - Megapools -- gas becomes increasingly problematic as pool size decreases.
 This bails us out.
-- Forced exits:
+- Forced exits
+  - Critical to protect against loss scenarios associated with MEV theft and abandonment
   - Exit a validator when an NO's `(total_leakage + debt) >0.5 ETH`; this is about enough for ~3 months covering leakage and debt to rETH at 4% apy: `32*.04*(6/12)*1.645 = .526 ETH`
     - The debt variable could be used for underperformance penalties and MEV penalties
     - Note that we can kick one minipool at a time here, which yields a ~1.5 ETH credit.